 Having started in July 2020, the main objective of these activities is the development of an operational environment and assistance systems for the guidance of short haul flights, enabling climate friendly air traffic operations based on concept elements derived in the Concept for Greener TBO operations.
 The first phase of this technology block creates the final concepts for the operational modes and corresponding essential controller support tools.
 The second phase concentrates on the system and functionality development and implementation.
 Two use case scenarios are planned with hub and medium sized airports to distinguish their different needs and financial abilities: First, an airport pair of a medium-sized and a hub airport and second, an air-ground-air scenario of a hub airport.
 The first objective for hub airports is to develop an airspace design for optimized departure and arrival operations to enable a smooth integration of free route airspace and flight centric ATC, continuous descent operations, continuous climb operations as well as route shortenings in the TMA.
 The approach procedures use the late-merging principle.
 Late merging relies on the ability of aircraft to fly 4d-trajectories using a 4D-FMS (high-equipped aircraft) and relies on time-based air traffic guidance.
 Another objective for hub airports is to optimize airport ground operations towards green 4d-taxi trajectories.
 To achieve this, ground trajectories should not only be as short as possible and conflict-free but also optimized to avoid stops via speed control.
 Further, the combination of Departure and Surface Manager enable a reduction of aircraft waiting times with running engines by accurate taxi times.
 For the medium-size airport, the objective is to review and analyze the airspace structure to match fully the requirements of the environmentally friendly flight guidance.

-- Development of new technologies on avionics (FMS, Communication, Navigation, Surveillance, Display, etc.) supporting greener long haul and short haul operations
+- To develop new technologies on avionics (FMS, communication, navigation, surveillance, display, etc.) supporting greener long-haul and short-haul operations;

-- Integration of weather/terrain/traffic information and efficient air/ground coordination
+- To integrate weather/terrain/traffic information and efficient air-ground coordination;